Scopique/npi-splitter/README.md

 > maybe its index 47: Healthcare Provider Taxonomy Code_1

 3. Find the column you want to extract by and note the number.
-4. In the Powershell window, enter `node index.js -f <Path to the NPI file> -d <Output directory for created files> -i <Index of the column> -r`
+4. In the Powershell window, enter `node index.js -f <Path to the NPI file> -d output -i <Index of the column> -r`

 ### Command line options